kilasuelika/cpp_gallery/README.md

 ## Language
 ### ParameterPack
 1. Combine hash: fold expression and variadic function.

+### Cast
-2. Cast: store double and struct in an array with reinterpret_cast.
+store double and struct in an array with `reinterpret_cast`.
 This method can be used to write an allocator.

 ## Math
 ### SteepestDecent